Learn to buy and sell antiques and collectibles

 Passion is the reason why collectors tend to do better on eBay.
 I love having the trains around me.
 I am like a toy train missionary teaching others how much fun toy trains can be and helping them find enjoyment.

 I just said one of the main reasons people fail to successfully navigate the transition from selling unwanted items to building a successful eBay business is lack of products.
 I am going to focus on used stuff here because that is my specialty and probably why you are reading this anyway.
+If you're not interested in selling used items, here's an article on finding new products for eBay.

 After selling all the unwanted household items, the next step is garage sales and thrift stores.
 Some people who live in really good garage sale areas never get past this step.